The following professionals lent their expertise to this article:

 In

-As you can see from the spotlights above, mental and behavioral health certificate online programs come in a variety of types, both undergraduate and graduate, each with its own unique purposes and goals.
+Mental and behavioral health certificate online programs come in a variety of types, both undergraduate and graduate, each with its own unique purposes and goals.
 Here are the three most common of those types, along with examples of online programs currently available for each:

-Mental Health Counseling Licensure-Prep Certificates (Post-Master’s)
+Mental Health Counseling Licensure Prep Certificates (Post-Master’s)

 Grad Certificates for Current Clinicians and Professionals/Students in Related Fields

-To apply, most programs require a previously earned bachelor’s or master’s degree in education, mental health, or counseling-related field.
 In some cases, credits earned in these mental and behavioral health certificate online programs can be applied toward a master’s degree in mental or behavioral health or a closely related major.

 Entry-Level Undergraduate Certificates